simonccc/kopsrox/README.md

 - `sudo apt install libguestfs-tools -y`

-_this is required to patch the cloudimage to installs qemu-guest-agent_
+_this is required to patch the cloudimage to install qemu-guest-agent_

 - `pip3 install --break-system-packages --user -r requirements.txt`